railsbridge-boston/railsbridge-boston/views/curriculum/CRUD_with_scaffolding.markdown

 `app/views/topics/show.html.erb`

-* This the page you get when you click the "show" link on the "Listing topics" page.
+* This is the page you get when you click the "show" link on the "Listing topics" page.

 `app/views/topics/new.html.erb`